 In 2019, we joined the FrankfurtRheinMain ecoprofit initiative not only to obtain further impetus for climate protection measures from local authorities and companies based here.
-We also wanted to make our own contributions to best practice exchanges to show that the combined savings of this round in 2018 of over 1,000 tonnes of CO2 can be further increased.
+With our own contributions in the best practice exchange, we also ensured that the joint savings of this round could be further increased in 2020 to over 12,000 tons of $CO_2/7$ million kWh of energy.

 Together with the founding family Schleussner, we sponsor the Paul Ehrlich and Ludwig Darmstaedter award for pioneering research in medical science with substantial sums.
 This prize is awarded to researchers in Germany and abroad with outstanding achievements in the areas of medicine that Paul Ehrlich worked in.
 Numerous award winners have subsequently been awarded a Nobel Prize.
 We also sponsor the Rudolf Pichlmayr award for outstanding performance in the field of transplant medicine and, in 2019, we inaugurated the Georg Kreymann-doctoral award for emerging scientists in intensive-care medicine.
+Despite the great importance of transplant medicine, there has not yet been any specialist or additional training in this discipline in Germany.
+For the first time, the German Transplantation Society (DTG) has now launched further training in the form of a mentoring program, and Biotest provides both personnel and financial support for this.